|

 conservatively, Fernandez has long, flowing hair, but the

+contrasts seem only to bring them closer.
 Wadih El Safi learned songs originally from his grandfather,

 beginning at age 4 in his home village of Niha at the Chouf